luski/bookmarks-manager/INSTALL.md

 # Or build from source
 # See their respective GitHub repositories

+# Install Node.js (if not already installed)
+sudo pacman -S nodejs npm

+# If using fnm or nvm, ensure Node is in your PATH
+# For fnm users, add to your shell rc file:
+# eval "$(fnm env)"

 # Install optional dependencies
 sudo pacman -S wl-clipboard libnotify